anjrv/edr_report/final_project.md

 # 6 Conclusion

 As shown in the previous chapters the process of crowdsourcing EDR measurements to a research database is a viable process.
 Something akin to a minimal viable product has been produced for the purpose of a tech demo to support this report.
 An Android application is provided that can theoretically be run on any Android smartphone and the process of gathering measurements is relatively simple, albeit with some positioning requirements in order to ensure line-of-sight of the sky.
 It is also important to keep in mind, however, that in order to scale up this project more care must be taken when it comes to different smartphone models.
-We saw in Fig. 16 that the measuring rate of different models of smartphone is not necessarily identical and it is possible that an addition to the Android app is required to change between filter constants.
-It would also be necessary to implement the last part of the divisor for the EDR formula, the variable *I* which refers to the aerial properties of the airplane, this would not be particularly difficult to implement once a reasonable set of values exist and could even be looped in to automatically update by adding a route to the back-end.
+We saw in Fig. 16 that the measuring rate of different models of smartphone is not necessarily identical and it is possible that an addition to the Android app is required to change between filter coefficients.
+It would also be necessary to implement the last part of the divisor for the EDR formula, the variable *I* which refers to the aerial properties of the airplane, this would not be particularly difficult to implement once a reasonable set of values exist, and could even be looped in to automatically update by adding a route to the backend.

-Thus far the entire processing and back-end application stack has been running on a Raspberry Pi4.
+Thus far the entire processing and backend application stack has been running on a Raspberry Pi4.
 While this has proved to be an effective and simple way of testing the different components required to make the entire process work it has also removed the ability to effectively load test the current solution.
 The MongoDB database has been running off of a USB thumb drive which presents challenges when it comes to any kind of read/write operations.
 For the purposes of continuing on with this project it would be wise to move all the data processing operations to a more suitable host device which could provide at least PCIe storage and, hopefully, a static IP address.

 # 7 References